The Albert Square favourite is to receive a very troubling diagnosis.

 Wright made her first appearance as Jean in December 2004, and has won a Mental Health Media Award for her portrayal of Jean’s bipolar as well as best actress at the Inside Soap Awards in 2012.

-Jean’s storylines have also explored her fractured relationship with son Sean, and have seen her look out for daughter Stacey, played by Lacey Turner, who has bipolar too.
-She found love with fellow gardening enthusiast Ollie Walters in 2013 and left the Square to live in Brighton with him, however she came back to Walford last year after deciding that life with Ollie was no longer for her.
+Jean’s storylines have also seen her look out for daughter Stacey, played by Lacey Turner, who also has bi polar.
+She found love with fellow gardening enthusiast Ollie Walters in 2013 and left the Square to live in Brighton with him, however came back to Walford last year after deciding that life with Ollie was no longer for her.
 She is now to be faced with her biggest challenge yet.

 “It’s been a privilege to work with EastEnders to ensure the plot and the language used in the scripts are a true reflection of the impact that cancer can have.
 Stories like Jean’s can genuinely save and improve lives.
 We want all the ‘real-life Jeans’ to know we are here to help.
 Our free support line is open seven days a week, 8am-8pm on 0808 808 00 00.” – Georgina Wiley, Macmillan Cancer Support